caldayham/cfcbayarea.com/README.md

 A modern, responsive website for our construction and design business built with TypeScript, React, and Tailwind CSS.

+Quality design and construction for those small to medium sized outdoor projects you've always wanted to check off your todo list.
+Clear and honest communication, non-corprateized prices, and a demonstrated commitment to client satisfaction.

+If there's a project you haven't gotten around to yet feel free to leave your number and we'll give you a quick call, even if we aren't a great fit we are happy to point you in the right direction!

+Cal is a graduate from the University of Minnesota with a degree in cell biology, and Fynn is a current undergraduate at Foothills college with a focus in engineering.
+Cal and Fynn grew up and their fathers workshop and have an intuitive understanding of the design / build process of physical structures.

 ## About

 This website showcases our construction and design services, featuring our portfolio of completed projects and providing an easy way for potential clients to get in touch with us.